Flat Stone Capital LLC Calls Craig a “Fool” For Dissing Their Offer

 We’ve spoken to our attorney….
 It would be a slam dunk slander lawsuit.
 I don’t want to take that route.
 I’m going to peacefully and politely ask you to take down your harsh review of our company.
 Our attorney told us you wouldn’t, you would claim it’s your right to do and say whatever you want, which would cause this to have to go to court, and since the offer was not presented to you, but that it’s slander we can have the case heard in Florida.
 Our attorney says you will only take down the blog post is if a Judge orders you to.
 I’m hoping that’s not the case.
 I don’t want to make the time or the expense to have to go to court, which I’m sure you’re not going to want to have to come to Florida, but since this is affecting our business we will have no choice in the matter.

 Defamation (whether it’s slander or libel) requires that I make a statement that is provably false.
 Opinion is not defamation.
-Neither are statements that might be provably false but are clearly rhetorical (such as calling someone with a 150+ IQ “not intelligent”).
+Neither are statements that might be provably false but are clearly rhetorical.
 I’ll leave it to the reader to decide if I’ve made such statements here.

 In the interest of giving the reader a balanced view of Flat Stone Capital LLC, here are some comments from other websites about them.

 - Confirmed GOOD company.
 This is another blogspot.com blog with exactly one entry.
 It was made on December 12, 2013, two days after the blog entry above.
 It refers to a former incarnation of Flat Stone Capital that apparently existed in 2008.
 I haven’t been able to find that corporation so I can’t tell you much about it.
 But apparently by December 12 the poster knew Flat Stone Capital was an LLC, which wouldn’t be the case for another couple of weeks.
-Or maybe this blog post is referring to a different company with the same name?
+Is this another made-up testimonial?

 - Flat Stone Capital.
 This is a wordpress.com blog with exactly one entry.
 It was made on January 14, 2014.
 It says Flat Stone Capital sold his house within 8 months, which means the sale happened on or before May 14, 2013, which is before Flat Stone Capital was registered with the state of Florida.
-So again, this may not be the same company.
+It’s becoming clear that these testimonials are all just made up.

 - Flat Stone Capital.
 This is a wordpress.com blog with exactly one entry.
 It was made on November 27, 2013 and says they’re eight months into the contract, so the transacton took place on or before March 27, 2013 — a good nine months before Flat Stone Capital LLC was registered with the state of Florida.